skharrison/CF-BM-WGS-data-analysis/README.md

 ```
 ```

+Example of automated batch script: (link to script)

 TO DO:
 - [ ] Write python script to convert file formats to VCF format and concat output together
 - [ ] Figure out how to merge overlapping calls between callers and write python script to do so on tables